 It was preparing for that trip that provided the inspiration for this site.
-I am part worrywart/part control freak so that certainly never helps matters.
-All of my issues were compounded by the fact that our charter airline, the now-defunct Skyservice, had the most miniscule seat pitch I have ever encountered.
+I am a worrywart and control freak who frets over all the details.
+My issues were compounded by the fact that our charter airline, the now-defunct Skyservice, had the most miniscule seat pitch I have ever encountered.
 My knees dug into the seat in front of us.
 My husband (very tall at 6’7″) could not unfold himself at all.

 Later flights with our son at this stage were worrisome to me simply because he was (and still is) SO.
 BUSY.
 Even a seasoned flyer such as myself got pangs thinking about those upcoming flights.